denudge/course2zwift/README.md

 ## Build

-It's a rust app.
+It's a Rust app.
 Use `cargo build` to build it.

 ## Usage